atthehotcorner/shl-project/README.md

-# [xsh-ll] Project
+# [xshell] Project
 Class project, details to come after due date.

 ## Known issues
 ```
+[xshell] sometimes prints the current directory on the wrong line.
+Nonetheless, any commands given on the newline function as normal.
+[xshell] sometimes doesn't print the current directory after commands complete.
+Nonetheless, any commands given on the newline function as normal.
 When piping commands, [xshell] sometimes states that valid input is invalid.
 Nonetheless, it will still run.
-[xshell] sometimes doesn't print the current directory after commands complete.
-Nonetheless, any commands given on the newline function as normal.
 ```

 ## Features